Addevent integration. Manage data, records, and automate workflows. Use when the user wants to interact with Addevent data.

 40%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This description is too generic and fails to leverage the specific domain of AddEvent (calendar/event management).
-The actions described ('manage data, records, automate workflows') are boilerplate that could apply to virtually any integration.
-The description needs concrete, domain-specific actions and richer trigger terms related to event management.
+The actions described ('manage data, records, and automate workflows') are boilerplate phrases that could apply to virtually any integration, providing no meaningful guidance for skill selection.
+The description needs concrete, domain-specific actions and richer trigger terms.

 Suggestions

-Expand trigger terms to include natural user language like 'calendar events', 'event scheduling', 'RSVP', 'add to calendar', 'event invitations', or 'event links'.
+Expand trigger terms to include natural user language like 'calendar events', 'event scheduling', 'RSVP tracking', 'add-to-calendar links', or 'event invitations'.

 | Dimension | Reasoning | Score |